Driftwood Sea Star Pair

 Rachel’s signature driftwood artwork often includes tiny interwoven found objects to add interest to her pieces, such as sea glass, small shells and on occasion finds such as beach pottery fragments, fossils or beach metal.

-The images show the actual item to be dispatched.
-Each piece is signed by the artist, stamped and numbered, and ready to hang on your wall.
+The images show the actual items to be dispatched.
+Each piece is signed by the artist, stamped and numbered, and ready to hang on your wall by the 'D' ring hook on the reverse.